filamentphp/filamentphp.com/content/articles/alexandersix-handling-bulk-imports-in-filament.md

 Let's start by just adding the `ImportColumn` objects to the `getColumns()` method.
-For the rest of this section, I'll remove the methods and namespace declarations that aren't relevant, but they *are* still present on the actual class.
+For the rest of this section, I'll remove the methods and namespace declarations that aren't relevant, but they *are* still present in the actual class.

 ```php
 <?php